farlowdw/software-development-handbook/blog/2022-10-27-giscus-comments/index.md

       <MDXContent>
         {children}
         // highlight-next-line
-        {isBlogPostPage && !forbiddenGiscusPaths.includes(location.pathname) && giscus}
+        {isBlogPostPage && !forbiddenGiscusBlogPaths.includes(location.pathname) && giscus}
       </MDXContent>
     </div>
   );
 }
 ```

-The changes above mean that all blog entries will have a giscus comments section *except* this blog entry because it is accessed via the following path:
+The changes above mean that all blog entries will have a giscus comments section *except* this blog entry because it is accessed via the following path (note: this is just for illustrative reasons; the comments have not been disabled for this post for obvious reasons):

 ```
 /blog/2022/10/27/giscus-comments
 ```

-To prevent comments for other paths, simply add these paths to the `forbiddenGiscusPaths` array.
+To prevent comments for other paths, simply add these paths to the `forbiddenGiscusBlogPaths` array.

 </TabItem>
 </Tabs>